 - •Before people received any care and treatment they were asked for their consent and staff acted in accordance with their wishes.
-People's individual wishes were acted upon, such as how they wanted their personal care delivered. - •People's legal rights were protected because staff knew how to support people if they did not have the mental capacity to make decisions for themselves.
-People's capacity to make decisions about their care and support were assessed on an on-going basis in line with the Mental Capacity Act (MCA) (2005). - •People's capacity to consent had been assessed and best interest discussions and meetings had taken place.
-Care records demonstrated consideration of the MCA and how the service had worked alongside health and social care professionals when there were changes in a person's capacity to consent to care.
-For example, a best interest meeting had taken place to discuss a person's management of finances.
+Staff involved people in their care and allowing them time to make their wishes known.
+This was through the use of individual cues, such as looking for a person's facial expressions, body language and spoken word.
+People's individual wishes were acted upon, such as how they wanted to spend their time. - •People's legal rights were protected because staff knew how to support people if they did not have the mental capacity to make decisions for themselves.
+People's capacity to make decisions about their care and support was assessed on an on-going basis in line with the Mental Capacity Act (MCA) (2005).
+People's capacity to consent had been assessed and best interests' discussions and meetings had taken place.
+For example, the need for a person to have a behaviour support plan and to receive medicines.
+This demonstrated that staff worked in accordance with the MCA.